Matt Araiza: Buffalo Bills

 The Buffalo Bills selected Araiza in the sixth round with the 180th overall pick of the 2022 NFL draft.
 He was the third punter selected in the draft, behind two others in the fourth round.
 As a rookie, he was named the Bills' starting punter following the release of veteran Matt Haack.
 Araiza did not dress for the Bills' final preseason game on August 26, 2022, one day after a lawsuit accusing him and two former SDSU teammates of rape became public.
 He was released the next day, on August 27.
 The Bills said they had become aware of the allegations against Araiza in July, after he was drafted.

 Kansas City Chiefs

 Araiza signed with the Kansas City Chiefs on February 22, 2024, after he had been dropped from the suit.
+In his first year in the NFL, Araiza was selected as an alternate in the Pro Bowl.
+Araiza played in Super Bowl LIX, punting 6 times for an average of 51.8 yards, which is a new Super Bowl record, as the Chiefs lost to the Philadelphia Eagles 22–40.

-In his first year in the NFL, Araiza was selected as an alternate in the 2025 Pro Bowl.
-Araiza played in Super Bowl LIX, punting 6 times for an average of 51.8 yards, which is a new Super Bowl record, as the Chiefs lost to the Eagles 22–40.
+On April 20, 2026, Araiza re-signed with the Chiefs on a one-year contract.